-We have audited the separate financial statements of Space42 PLC (formerly Bayanat AI PLC) (the "Company") which comprise the separate statements of financial position as at 31 December 2024 and 2023, and the separate statements of profit or loss, separate statements of other comprehensive income, separate statements of changes in equity and separate statements of cash flows for the year ended 31 December 2024 and the period from 28 September 2022 ("inception") until 31 December 2023, and notes to the separate financial statements, including material accounting policy information.
+We have audited the separate financial statements of Space42 PLC (formerly Bayanat AI PLC) (the "Company") which comprise the separate statement of financial position as at 31 December 2024 and 2023, and the separate statement of profit or loss, separate statement of other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year ended 31 December 2024 and for the period from 28 September 2022 ("inception") ended 31 December 2023, and notes to the separate financial statements, including material accounting policy information.

-In our opinion, the accompanying separate financial statements present fairly, in all material respects, the separate financial position of the Company as at 31 December 2024 and 2023, and its separate financial performance and its separate cash flows for the year ended 31 December 2024 and the period from inception until 31 December 2023 in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).
+In our opinion, the accompanying separate financial statements present fairly, in all material respects, the separate financial position of the Company as at 31 December 2024 and 2023, and its separate financial performance and its separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).